startups.md

 Why early-stage startups need a CRM sooner than they think

 Early on, spreadsheets feel like freedom - flexible, free, no learning curve.
-But trust me, they crack fast: missed follow-ups, notes everywhere, comms silos, messy processes.
-Studies show early CRM adopters boost sales speed and investor trust - it’s your growth ledger.
+But they break down quickly: missed follow-ups, scattered notes, communication silos, messy processes.
+Studies show early CRM adopters boost sales velocity and investor trust - it’s your growth foundation.

-CRM isn’t sales-only - it’s relationship HQ.
-Nurture investors, advisors, first customers, partners.
-Chasing PMF?
-Clear convo logs and next steps could seal that key deal.
+CRM isn’t sales-only - it’s relationship management central.
+Track investors, advisors, first customers, partners.
+Pursuing product-market fit?
+Clear conversation logs and next steps could be the difference maker.

 How we evaluated (startup-friendly criteria)